midstar/mediaweb/README.md

     sh install_deps.sh
     sh build.sh

-The mediaweb executable will be in the GOPATH/bin directory.
+The mediaweb executable and an example configuration file will be in $GOPATH/src/github.com/midstar/mediaweb

 ## Future improvements